krauskopf/node-red-contrib-car-bmw/README.md

 * For these nodes to work you need a car with BMW ConnectedDrive support and remote services.
 * The different types of data that can be read depend on the type of car.
 Different cars support different services.
+* If you are getting an error response from the server with an 'http statusCode', then this code might be interpreted as follows:
+  * 401: 'UNAUTHORIZED',
+  * 404: 'NOT_FOUND',
+  * 405: 'MOBILE_ACCESS_DISABLED',
+  * 408: 'VEHICLE_UNAVAILABLE',
+  * 423: 'ACCOUNT_LOCKED',
+  * 429: 'TOO_MANY_REQUESTS',
+  * 500: 'SERVER_ERROR',
+  * 503: 'SERVICE_MAINTENANCE',

 ## History